The challenge of learning how to paint with watercolors is controlling the water and paint.

 prepare your paint

-Mix about a quarter inch of each color into separate containers.
+- Put about a quarter inch of each color into separate containers, red, yellow and blue.

 Mix the paints in cups with water.